Mission and History

 History

-The first library established in Camden was known as the Federal Society’s Library, and was started with a collection of 200 books in 1796.
-At that time Camden was a very small town consisting of 15 houses centered around the harbor area.
+The first library established in Camden was known as the Federal Society’s Library and was started in 1796 with a collection of 200 books.
+At that time, Camden was a very small town consisting of 15 houses centered around the harbor.
 The Federal Society’s Library operated for 34 years until the books were sold at auction.

-In 1996, the library underwent a great expansion under the south lawn of the library.
+In 1996 the library underwent a great expansion under the south lawn.
 The opening of this Centennial Wing allowed the library to accommodate larger collections and computer-based technology without compromising the scenic or historic value of the original building.
 Today the library is a true treasure of the coast of Maine and is a testament to the pride and determination of the residents of Camden.
-The library is proud to serve patrons from several communities and visitors world-wide.